Last Updated: 09/10/2019 16:00

 Remember, you want to use copyrighted material in such a way as to not end up in a lawsuit.
+The music and film industries, in particular, are highly litigious.
 Sure, you may prevail in court, but at what cost?
-You may win your case, but be seriously financially damaged, so think carefully before using copyrighted material without permission.
+It is very possible to win a court case, but be seriously financially damaged in the process, so think carefully before using copyrighted material without permission.

-I'd like to share a portion of an opera in my online course.
-How much can I share legally under Fair Use or Teach Act?
+I'd like to share a portion of an audio asset (e.g., a song or opera) in my online course.
+How much can I legally share under one of the copyright exceptions?

 What about Podcasts from PBS — do I need permission to use those?

 - Check to see if PBS offers a readily available licensing mechanism for such use.
 If so, apply their license for use.
-If not, determine whether Fair Use applies.
+If not, determine whether one of the exceptions and defense to copyright infringement applies.
 If you're using the podcast for a face-to-face class, such use may be permitted via section 110(1) of the United States Copyright Act.

 May I play music or a presidential speech in my course?